LoMagnette/lomagnette.github.io/content/posts/2025-11-28-A2A/index.md

     Note over Neo,Smith: Failure is communicated clearly<br/>so Neo can react appropriately {/}

 Another case could be that `Neo` gave a task to `Smith` but after all realizes it doesn't need `Smith` to complete his work.
-In that case, `Neo` sends a message to `Smith` to cancel the task and `Smith` will update the status to `CANCELED`.
+In that case, `Neo` sends a message to `Smith` to cancel the task and `Smith` will update the state to `CANCELED`.

 {#mermaid}
 sequenceDiagram